Fourier-transform infrared spectroscopy: Nano and biological materials

 FTIR is also used to investigate various nanomaterials and proteins in hydrophobic membrane environments.
 Studies show the ability of FTIR to directly determine the polarity at a given site along the backbone of a transmembrane protein.
 The bond features involved with various organic and inorganic nanomaterials and their quantitative analysis can be done with the help of FTIR.

 Microscopy and imaging

 An infrared microscope allows samples to be observed and spectra measured from regions as small as 5 microns across.
 Images can be generated by combining a microscope with linear or 2-D array detectors.
 The spatial resolution can approach 5 microns with tens of thousands of pixels.
 The images contain a spectrum for each pixel and can be viewed as maps showing the intensity at any wavelength or combination of wavelengths.
 This allows the distribution of different chemical species within the sample to be seen.
-Typical studies include analysing tissue sections as an alternative to conventional histopathology and examining the homogeneity of pharmaceutical tablets.
+This technique has been applied in various biological applications including the analysis of tissue sections as an alternative to conventional histopathology, examining the homogeneity of pharmaceutical tablets, and for differentiating morphologically-similar pollen grains.